-"The aut hov's message is 7 Title Author's Message In order to prepare students to write their The Hare and the Tortoise Slow and steady wins the race. own fables, they must first read many of them and identify the theme or lesson in each.
-Next they can create their own The Ant and the Grasshoppe A wise person prepares for the hard things in life versions based on their understanding of how stories can be constructed to provide a The Fox and the Crow Beware of people who flatter you, because they mo lesson about the world.
+In order to prepare students to write their own fables, they must first read many of them and identify the theme or lesson in each.
+Next they can create their own versions based on their understanding of how stories can be constructed to provide a lesson about the world.